laggui/connected-factory/README.md

 ### Server Side + Remote Access

-Although the server can be run on pretty much any compatible machine with MySQL, a Beagle Bone Black was used and configured to run the server-side scripts.
-The embedded computer was running under the Debian Linux distribution, and automatically assigned itself a static IP on
-your private network when powered on.
+Although the server can be run on pretty much any compatible machine with MySQL, a [BeagleBone Black][bbb] was used and configured to run the server-side scripts.
+The embedded computer was running under the Debian Linux distribution, and automatically assigned itself a static IP on your private network when powered on.

 On the front-end, the web page is developped in HTML5 with Bootstrap for a responsive monitoring system.
 Different PHP5 scripts are executed on